ryusei-nyaan/TimeSeriesAnalysis_byJulialang/README.md

 x is Array, tau means the time-delay, m is maximum dimension, k means nearest neighbors. q means the counts of calculation and the average of that results is return of this function.
 M is the number of sampling of datasets from your reconstructed time-series.
 The median of this sampling is one of the calculations repeated q times.
+If return of this function are low relatively throughout embedding dimensions you researched, your time-series might be deterministic.
+Furthermore, the appropriate dimension is thought to be the dimension whose return of this function is lowest.